sumeetghimire/nodejs-role-permissions/README.md

 <h3>Creating New Collections</h3>
-<p>The package creates two collections in your MongoDB database: roles and userRoles.
-These collections are used to store role information and user-role mappings.</p>
+<p>The package creates five collections in your MongoDB database: roles, userRoles, permissions, role-permission and user-permission  These collections are used to store role information, user-role mappings, and permissions.</p>

 <h3>Roles Collection</h3>
 The roles collection stores the available roles in your application.
 You can add roles manually using a MongoDB client or your application logic.